 All soundings were assigned a horizontal and vertical value for estimated total propagated uncertainty (TPU).
-Tidal error was computed based on values in the tide zone definition file (ZDF).
+Tidal error was computed based on gauge and zone error estimates in the tide zone definition file (ZDF).
 The parameters and methods used for computation of sounding uncertainty are detailed in the project DAPR.